Contact information for Scotland’s leading national law firm, solicitor estate and letting agent. Aberdein Considine, 57 Bridge Street, Ellon.

-The rental market in Ellon saw a steady 2017, but we have seen an increase in the amount of activity since the turn of the year.
+After a steady rental market in Ellon during 2017, we have seen an increase in the amount of activity during the first half of 2018.

-There has been an exceptionally high demand for three to four bedroom, family sized properties, ranging up to the £900 per month level.
+Stock levels in the area are low at the moment, with a definite lack of family sized properties being available.
+There remains an exceptionally high demand for three to four bedroom, family sized properties, ranging up to the £900 per month level.

-Recent legislation changes in December 2017, with the introduction of the new Private Residential Tenancy have not materially affected the rental market, however it remains to be seen what longer term impact this will have through 2018 and beyond.
+Legislation changes in December 2017, with the introduction of the new Private Residential Tenancy have so far not materially affected the local rental market, however it remains to be seen what longer term impact this will have for the rest of 2018 and beyond.